-For pipis, the matrix of absolute count differences takes the form

-The correlation between the elements in the bottom triangular part of this matrix and the elements in the bottom triangular part of the $\bf D$ matrix is -0.11, suggesting that as quadrats get further apart, their counts tend to become more similar, which is certainly not what might be expected.
-When the observed correlation of -0.11 was compared with the distribution of correlations obtained by randomly reallocating the pipi counts to quadrats 10,000 times (Manly, 1997a, Section 5.3) it was found that the percentage of times that a values as far from zero as -0.11 was obtained was only 2.1%.
+For pipis, the matrix of absolute count differences takes the form counts tend to become more similar, which is certainly not what might be expected.
+When the observed correlation of -0.11 was compared with the distribution of correlations obtained by randomly reallocating the pipi counts to quadrats 10,000 times, it was found that the percentage of times that a value as far from zero as -0.11 was obtained was only 2.1%.
 Hence, this negative correlation is significantly different from zero at the 5% level (p = 0.021).